 - Be aware that some dangerous microorganisms still grow below 41℉/5℃

 Use safe water and quality raw ingredients

-Raw ingredients as well as water and ice may be contaminated with dangerous microorganisms and chemicals, and toxic chemicals may be formed in damaged and moldy foods.
-Carefully selecting ingredients and washing and peeling foods may reduce risk.
+Raw ingredients as well as water and ice may be contaminated with dangerous microorganisms and chemicals.
+In addition, toxic chemicals may be formed in damaged and moldy foods.
+Carefully selecting ingredients, and washing and peeling foods, may reduce risk.